 What is the function of slow wave sleep & why is it important?

 Slow wave sleep is when your body physically restores itself.
 Roughly 95% of human growth hormone is produced during this stage of sleep.
 A common misconception people have is that you get stronger when you’re at the gym or while you're exercising, but that is not the case.
 Working out causes your muscles to break down, then they build themselves back up again during slow wave sleep.
 Getting a sufficient amount of SWS is crucial in order to maximize your potential gains from that day’s training.
 Additionally, each of the following processes happen during slow wave sleep:

 - Tissues and bone are repaired

 - Immune system is strengthened

 - Blood sugar levels and metabolism are balanced

 Most adults typically spend 15-25% of their time asleep in SWS, which translates to about an hour or two per night.
 Here are the average sleep times (and percentages) by stage for all WHOOP members.

 WHOOP tracks your sleep in detail and tells you exactly how much time you spend in SWS and each of the other stages of sleep.
-The app features a Sleep Coach which uses your natural circadian rhythm to recommend daily bed and wake times to maximize the quality of your sleep.
+Now, you can also see your restorative sleep trends (your combined deep and slow wave sleep) over time for a closer look at how much you’re getting and when.
+The app feature Sleep Planner uses your natural circadian rhythm to recommend daily bed and wake times to maximize the quality of your sleep.
 It also includes haptic alerts to gently and silently wake you at a time of your choosing or when you’ve hit your desired sleep goals.